apache/airflow-client-go/airflow/docs/TaskInstanceApi.md

 Get list of task instances from all DAGs and DAG Runs.

-This endpoint is a POST to allow filtering across a large number of DAG IDs, where as a GET it would run in to maximum HTTP request URL lengthlimits
+This endpoint is a POST to allow filtering across a large number of DAG IDs, where as a GET it would run in to maximum HTTP request URL length limits.

 ### Required Parameters